qqrs/qqqr/README.md

 Project status: abandoned.
 Everything worked.
 But I found out that I can use the Spotify app to scan [Spotify Codes](https://www.spotifycodes.com/index.html), so I decided not to put more time into polishing qqqr.

 Fair warning: if you go on an archaeological dig in the code, you'll see that I tried `mplayer`, `mpg321`, and `mopidy` for playback.
 I found that all of them took about 10 - 30 seconds to start playing from Google Play Music after the track ID was identified, whether streaming or pre-caching.
-I'm sure there's a solution but I didn't dig very deeply.
+I'm sure there's a solution but I didn't keep digging.
 My workaround solution was to use [Spotify Connect](https://www.spotify.com/us/connect/) for playback instead of local playback from Google Play Music.

 ## Raspberry Pi config